AhmadTaheri2021/Federated-Deep-Learning/README.md

 -  non-IID bi : balanced sample size and imbalanced number of samples from a subset of classes.
 In this case, each local dataset contains a subset of classes (For example, just 30%  of classes).
 -  non-IID ii : imbalanced sample size and imbalanced number of classes.
 In this case, each client has different sample size and also, the number of classes are different and imbalanced.
 For example, a client may have 30% of all type of classes with different number of sample from each class. (fig. 4).

-Furthermore, the Data_Preprocessing module can be used to produce different cases of data distributions for investigating the performance of Federated Learning algorithms.

 ## *Section 4.
 The Usage of FedSim*
 The flexibility and user-friendly are the main aims in this project.
 Thus, it is easy to implement new algorithms in FedSim and test their performance with different conditions.
 In this way, to enhance the flexibility, a set of parameters are considered in FedSim (Table.
 1).
 In addition, to make FedSim more user-friendly, it is provided to import all parameters from a csv type file.
 So, users can easily run and test their algorithms according to different settings.
 By default, in FedSim a Convolutional Neural Network (CNN) model is utilized for classification task.
-And also, the 'Fashion MNIST' dataset is used in (non-iid-ie) form (fig. 3).
+And also, the 'MNIST' dataset is used in (non-iid-ib) form (fig. 3).

 As mentioned before, FedSim utilizes a set of parameters that would be categorized in 3 groups, such as: (a) data partitioning and distribution parameters. (b) model and optimizer parameters. (c) infrastructure parameters.
 These parameters and their descriptions are explained in (Table.
 1).